BEVERLY HILLS COP (1984)

 1984 Movie Trailer for Beverly Hills Cop

-This lively action-comedy was the film that featured Eddie Murphy at his finest, and remains in the Top 30 for all-time top-grossing films.
-Raking in around $234m, only Ghostbusters took more money at the Box Office during 1984.
+This lively action-comedy was the film that featured Eddie Murphy at his best, and remains in the Top 30 for all-time top-grossing films.
+Raking in around $234m, only Ghostbusters took more money at the Box Office during 1984

 Directed by Martin Brest, the plot revolves around the heedless Detroit detective Axel Foley (played by Eddie Murphy).
 The film starts with Axel trying to catch cigarette smugglers in a sting operation, but it goes pear-shaped when two uniformed cops show-up which makes his boss, Inspector Douglas Todd, rather unhappy.